Functional Genomics Research

 The CTD² Network bridges a major gap between cancer genomics and precision oncology by mining large-scale genomic datasets for alterations important in cancer development and translating those discoveries into treatment.
 The CTD² Network emphasizes collaborations between the funded Centers, which have expertise in various computational and functional genomic approaches.
 In addition to publishing novel results, the CTD² Network produces publicly available data, analytical tools, and reagents.

-• Raw and analyzed primary data are available through the CTD2 Data Portal
+All raw and analyzed primary data generated are open-access and available through the CTD² Data Portal.

 Human Cancer Models Initiative (HCMI)